About Me

 I have also worked in the private sector for IBM in brand management.

-My research explores the history of political and moral economy in Britain and its empire.
-I am now finishing a new book on corruption in early modern Britain that explores how different ideas of corruption - religious, legal, and administrative -- combined to produce greater and greater polarization and political instability.
+My research explores the history of political and moral economy with a focus on human cooperation and polarisation.
+I am now finishing a new book on corruption in early modern Britain that explores how different ideas about corruption - religious, legal, and administrative -- undermined cooperation and led to violence among religious, economic and political groups.

 Grants from Canada's Social Science and Humanities Research Council, Wilfrid Laurier University, Harvard University, Oxford University, and the Huntington Library have supported my research.